-One of these partners, Longboat Energy with a 10 per cent stake in the licence, revealed on Tuesday that Equinor has made a significant discovery in the Kveikje exploration well, explaining that the preliminary estimate of recoverable resources in Kveikje Main, being the primary target of the exploration well, is 28 to 48 MMboe (gross), above the pre-drill expectation.
+One of these partners, Longboat Energy with a 10 per cent stake in the licence, revealed on Tuesday that Equinor had made a significant discovery in the Kveikje exploration well.
+The preliminary estimate of recoverable resources in Kveikje Main, being the primary target of the exploration well, is 28 to 48 MMboe (gross), above the pre-drill expectation.

-The company further disclosed that this discovery has excellent reservoir quality and is close to existing infrastructure allowing for a simple development through multiple export options.
+The company says that this discovery has excellent reservoir quality and is close to existing infrastructure allowing for a simple development through multiple export options.
 The Kveikje well, which is now being plugged and abandoned as planned, reached a total vertical depth of 2,078 metres below sea level.

 Helge Hammer, Chief Executive of Longboat, commented: “Longboat is very pleased to have made a significant commercial discovery in the Kveikje well.
 Excellent reservoir quality, close proximity to infrastructure and multiple development options make this an important and valuable resource and we look forward to working with the operator to mature the forward plan.
 We believe that this is an asset that can be commercialised via either development or transaction given the high-value barrels that we have discovered.”